Go Tell the Spartans: Reception

+Critical response

 Though the film had a limited release in the United States, critics, especially those opposed to the Vietnam War, praised it: "In sure, swift strokes", wrote Arthur Schlesinger Jr. in the Saturday Review, "it shows the irrelevance of the American presence in Vietnam, the corruption wrought by that irrelevance, and the fortuity, cruelty, and waste of an irrelevant war."
 Stanley Kauffmann of The New Republic wrote in June 1978- 'This is the best film I've seen to date about the Vietnam War excepting two documentaries.
 Roger Grooms, in the Cincinnati Enquirer, judged it to be "one of the noblest films, ever, about men in crisis".
-On Rotten Tomatoes, the film has a score of 67 % based on 6 reviews.
+On Rotten Tomatoes, the film has a score of 67% based on 6 reviews.

 Over time, the previously overlooked film became an antiwar classic.
 At one of its revivals, it was described as:

 A cult fave – and deservedly so – Go Tell the Spartans was hard-headed and brutally realistic about our dead-end presence in Vietnam; released the same year as Coming Home (United Artists) and The Deer Hunter (EMI Films released by Universal Pictures), the film won critical admiration, but audiences preferred individualised sagas, sentiment, and romantic melodrama.
 Rather than tackle the effects of the war on physically and emotionally wounded vets, this brave film exposed the fundamental, tactical lunacy of the war as perceived by an American officer (Burt Lancaster) who knows better, but must follow through on stupid, self-destructive orders from above.
 This is one of Lancaster's best performances: embittered, a cog in the military juggernaut, this good man foresees the killing waste to come.In 2023, film critic David Thomson wrote that the film "remains exemplary as a pitiless survey of an insane, inept, and criminal incursion on history."